 The brightest star in the Big Dipper asterism is Alioth, Epsilon Ursae Majoris.
 Alioth is the brightest star in Ursa Major and the 32nd brightest star in the sky.
 Dubhe (Alpha Ursae Majoris), the second brightest star, is only slightly fainter than Alioth.
 It is the 34th brightest star in the sky and one of the Pointer Stars (along with Merak), the stars used to find Polaris and the north celestial pole.
 Both Alioth and Dubhe are navigational stars.
 Their brightness and recognizability make them easy to use in the field of celestial navigation.

 Even though it is the constellation’s brightest star, Alioth has the Bayer designation Epsilon Ursae Majoris.
-The German uranographer Johann Bayer, who introduced the system of stellar designations that is still used today in his star atlas Uranometria (1603), assigned Greek letters to stars by order of magnitude, not by brightness.
-With Ursa Major, he assigned the letters going from west to east.
+The German uranographer Johann Bayer, who introduced the system of stellar designations in his star atlas Uranometria (1603) that is still used today, assigned Greek letters to stars by order of magnitude, not by individual brightness.
+In the case of the Big Dipper and Ursa Major, Bayer assigned the letters going from west to east.
 This is why Dubhe, the westernmost of the constellation’s brightest stars, has the designation Alpha.
 Merak, the other Pointer Star, is Beta, and Alioth in the Dipper’s handle is Epsilon.

 Five of the seven Big Dipper stars are part of the same family – the Ursa Major association – and they travel together through space.
 For this reason, the middle part of the asterism will not look significantly different even tens of thousands of years from now.